reportportal/client-javascript/README.md

 endpoint  | URL of your server.
-For example, if you visit the page at 'https://server:8080/ui', then endpoint will be equal to 'https://server:8080/api/v1'. launch    | Name of launch at creation. project   | The name of the project in which the launches will be created.
+For example, if you visit the page at 'https://server:8080/ui', then endpoint will be equal to 'https://server:8080/api/v1'. launch    | Name of launch at creation. project   | The name of the project in which the launches will be created. headers   | (optional) The object with custom headers for internal http client

 ## Api
 Each method (except checkConnect) returns an object in a specific format: